earlfogel/food/README.md

 Preheat the oven to 350 F near the end of the second rising time.
 When the dough has doubled in size, bake 25-30 mins until it is golden brown and sounds hollow when thumped on the bottom.
-Cool on a rack about 10 mins and it will be easier to slice.
+Cool on a rack at least 10 minutes.

 ## Sylvia Gerrard Stollen